How to Help a Laboring Person Who is Feeling DONE

 You can do it!
 (Try “you ARE doing it” instead.
-What’s she’s doing right now during contractions is the work.
-Help her acknowledge that she’s already doing it.)
+What they’re doing right now during contractions is the work.
+Help them acknowledge that they’re already doing it.)

-Moms, what did your partner say or do that really helped you in labor?
-Partners, what do you think was one small thing you did that really helped mom through a tough moment?
+What did your partner say or do that really helped you in labor?
+Birth partners, what do you think was one small thing you did that really helped your loved one through a tough moment?